ruchajoshi1/capstone-project/README.md

 # Capstone Project - Maritime Data Intelligence System

 This project is a part of my internship project at Pythian Technologies Pvt.
-Ltd. This material in this repository is created for Capstone project for Springboard Introduction to Data Science course.
+Ltd. The material in this repository is created for Capstone project for Springboard Introduction to Data Science course.
+This course teaches various steps like data wrangling, data exploraion, data visualization, statistical analysis and machine learning.
 The project is done using R language.

 **Project Details**-